Archive for July, 2007

 He’s from north-central South Carolina.

-I can only assume this is some ridiculous retort to yesterday’s post where I said, “I’m a lot more than just the sum of my experiences…” But I wonder why he didn’t leave it in the comments, in that context, instead of giving me such impressive ammunition for an Asshat of the Day post?
+I can only assume this is some ridiculous retort to a recent statement I made, “I’m a lot more than just the sum of my experiences…” But I wonder why he didn’t leave it in the comments, in that context, instead of giving me such impressive ammunition for an Asshat of the Day post?

 Via the Contact form, this so-called Doctor of Psychology writes: